 - Become a support volunteer for our care and non-care service provision.
 This could range from helping to give out patient meals at lunchtime, helping in Day Care, providing lunch-time cover at Reception, offering your particular skills in areas where they can be accommodated …

 - Become a Promoter of the Weekly Draw.
-The monies from this draw are used to fund our Home Care Team of Specialist Palliative Care Nurses who continuously care for and visit up to 150 patients a week in their own homes around the county.
+The monies from this draw are used to fund our Community Palliative Care Team of Specialist Palliative Care Nurses who continuously care for and visit patients in their own homes around the county.
 Funds from this also support our Day Care Unit.
 For many this is a vital service as it may be the only social outing they have each week.

 - Become a Fundraising Volunteer.
 Give us a little of your time to help us organise fundraising events, help with distribution of Sunflowers, organise a Coffee Morning and other special events which raise funds for us.

-- Become a Contact Person for us in your Orgainsation/Club/Workplace.
+- Become a Contact Person for us in your Organisation/Club/Workplace.
 This would be very valuable in fundraising i.e. helping to sell/distribute our Hospice Christmas Cards and organise sponsored golf events/walks/runs etc.

 - Become a Corporate Sponsor (where appropriate).
 There are opportunities for your business / organisation to support the unique and essential care offered at Galway Hospice Foundation.
 We welcome any enquiries in this regard.